Median lethal dose: Poison scale

 The LD50 values have a very wide range.
-The botulinum toxin as the most toxic substance known has an LD50 value of 1 ng/kg, while the most non-toxic substance water has an LD50 value of more than 90 g/kg.
-That's a difference of about 1 in 100 billion or 11 orders of magnitude.
+The botulinum toxin as the most toxic substance known has an LD50 value of 1 ng/kg, while the most non-toxic substance water has an LD50 value of more than 90 g/kg; a difference of about 1 in 100 billion, or 11 orders of magnitude.
 As with all measured values that differ by many orders of magnitude, a logarithmic view is advisable.
-Well-known examples are the indication of the earthquake strength using the Richter scale, the pH value, as a measure for the acidic or basic character of an aqueous solution or of loudness in decibels.
+Well-known examples are the indication of the earthquake strength using magnitude scales, the pH value, as a measure for the acidic or basic character of an aqueous solution or of loudness in decibels.

 In this case, the negative decimal logarithm of the LD50 values, which is standardized in kg per kg body weight, is considered −log_{10}(LD_{50}).

 The dimensionless value found can be entered in a toxin scale.
-Water as the baseline substance is neatly 1 in the negative logarithmic toxin scale.
+Water as the baseline substance is nearly 1 in the negative logarithmic toxin scale.

-Animal rights concerns
+Procedures

-Animal-rights and animal-welfare groups, such as Animal Rights International, have campaigned against LD50 testing on animals.
-Several countries, including the UK, have taken steps to ban the oral LD50, and the Organisation for Economic Co-operation and Development (OECD) abolished the requirement for the oral test in 2001 (see Test Guideline 401, Trends in Pharmacological Sciences Vol 22, February 22, 2001).
+A number of procedures have been defined to derive the LD50.
+The earliest was the 1927 "conventional" procedure by Trevan, which requires 40 or more animals.
+The fixed-dose procedure, proposed in 1984, estimates a level of toxicity by feeding at defined doses and looking for signs of toxicity (without requiring death).
+The up-and-down procedure, proposed in 1985, yields an LD50 value while dosing only one animal at a time.